21 Computer Science (CS) CV Examples For 2025

 Indulge in skills

-• A degree in computer science opens up a wide range of job opportunities.
+• A degree in computer science opens the door to a multitude of jobs.
 The catch?
-You need to be well-versed in different programming languages, deployment tools, and data structures.
+You need to be well-versed in various programming languages, deployment tools, and data structures.

-• Now, you don’t need to learn every programming language that exists, but having widely used ones like Python, JavaScript, C/C++, and SQL on your skill set will help.
+• Now, you don’t need to learn every programming language that exists, but having widely used ones like Python, JavaScript, C/C++, and SQL in your skill set will help.

 • Additionally, it’s a good idea to categorise skills as languages, frameworks, database management tools, etc., to stay organised.